RealA10N/alon.kr/src/routes/posts/christofides/+page.md

 ## References and further reading

 I was heavily inspired to write this post after a lecture about the topic of [Prof. Feldman Moran](https://cs.haifa.ac.il/~moranfe/) in the course Combinatorial Optimization in the University of Haifa, spring 2023.
+Proofreading was done by [Almog Ben Chen](https://www.youtube.com/@almogbenchen6282).
+Thanks!

 <ReferencesList {references}/>